Top Tips for Preparing for Your Abdominoplasty

 Dr Bernard Beldholm talking to a patient | Dr Beldholm

-Assessing the surgeon’s portfolio and building rapport will help you feel comfortable and confident.
+Assessing the surgeon’s portfolio and building rapport will help you feel at ease.
 Ultimately, selecting a qualified surgeon ensures your surgery’s outcome meets your expectations.

 Setting Realistic Expectations